Ahmad Hasan Dani: Career

 After the Partition of India, Dani migrated to East Pakistan.
 There, between 1947 and 1949, he worked as assistant superintendent of the Department of Archaeology.
 At this time, he rectified the Varendra Museum at Rajshahi.
 In 1949, he married Safiya Sultana.
-Together, they had three sons (Anis, Navaid and Junaid) and a daughter (Fauzia).
+Together, they had three sons and a daughter.
 In 1950, Dani was promoted to the position of superintendent-in-charge of archaeology.
 In the same year, he became the general secretary of the Asiatic Society of Pakistan in Dhaka.
 Later on, in 1955, he took the position of president of the National Committee for Museums in Pakistan.
 For a period of twelve years (between 1950 and 1962), Dani remained associate professor of history at University of Dhaka, while at the same time working as curator at Dhaka museum.
 During this period, he carried out archaeological research on the Muslim history of Bengal.

-Dani moved to the University of Peshawar in 1962, where he created the Department of Archaeology and remained a professor until 1971.
+Dani moved to the University of Peshawar in 1962, where he established the Department of Archaeology, and remained a professor until 1971.
 During this time, he led the resetting and renovation works for the Lahore and Peshawar Museums.
 He became chairman of Research Society in the University of Peshawar in 1970.
 In 1971, he moved to University of Islamabad to become dean of Faculty of Social Sciences.
 He left the post in 1975 to concentrate on research as professor of history.
 Meanwhile, the university was renamed Quaid-e-Azam University in 1976.
 He continued to work in various positions until his retirement in 1980 when he was made emeritus professor.
 During this period, he also served as president of the Archaeological and Historical Association of Pakistan (1979) and co-director of the Pak-German Team for Ethnology Research in Northern Areas of Pakistan (1980).

 He received an honorary doctorate from Tajikistan University, (Dushanbe) in 1993.
-During the same year, Dani established the Islamabad Museum.
+In the same year, Dani established the Islamabad Museum.
 Between 1992 and 1996, he was appointed advisor to the Ministry of Culture of Pakistan on archaeology.
 Between 1994 and 1998, he remained chairman of the National Fund for Cultural Heritage in Islamabad.
 In 1997, Dani became an honorary director at the Taxila Institute of Asian Civilizations.
 He held the position until the time of his death.

 On 22 January 2009, he was admitted to Pakistan Institute of Medical Sciences in Islamabad with heart, kidney and diabetes problems.
 He died on 26 January 2009 at the age of 88 years.